-where $E_P$ and $E_{\theta_h}$ denote expectations under the distribution $P$ of $Z$ and under $\theta_h$ respectively, while $x_h$ is the unknown proportion of each type in the population.
-After specifying $H = 16807$ different types, \cite{nevo2016usage} estimate $x \equiv (x_1,\ldots, x_H)$ by GMM while imposing the constraints that $x$ be a probability measure.
-The authors then conduct inference on counterfactual demand, which for a known function $a$ equals
+where $E_P$ and $E_{\theta_h}$ denote expectations under the distribution $P$ of $Z$ and under $\theta_h$, respectively, and $x_h$ is the unknown proportion of each type in the population.
+After specifying $d = 16807$ different types and $p = 120000$ moments, \cite{nevo2016usage} estimate $x \equiv (x_1,\ldots, x_d)$ by GMM while constraining $x$ to be a probability measure.
+The authors then employ the constrained GMM estimator for $x$ and the block bootstrap to conduct inference on counterfactual demand, which equals

-by employing the constrained GMM estimator for $x$ and the block bootstrap.
+for a known function $a$.
 We note, however, that the results in \cite{fang2018inference} imply the bootstrap is \emph{inconsistent} for this problem.
-In contrast, the results in the present paper enable us to conduct asymptotically valid inference on counterfactual demand.
+In contrast, the results in this paper enable us to conduct asymptotically valid inference.
 For instance, by setting

 we may obtain a confidence region for counterfactual demand through test inversion (in $\gamma$) of the null hypothesis in \eqref{eq:null} -- here, the final two constraints in \eqref{ex:dyn5} impose that probabilities add up to one and the hypothesized value for counterfactual demand.
-Other applications of the approach in \cite{nevo2016usage} to inference in dynamic programs include \cite{blundell2018escalation} and \cite{illanes2019competition}. \end{example}
+Other applications of the approach in \cite{nevo2016usage} include \cite{blundell2018escalation} and \cite{illanes2019competition}. \end{example}

-\begin{example} \rm {\bf (Treatment Effects).} \cite{kline2016evaluating} examine the Head Start Impact Study (HSIS) in which participants where randomly assigned an offer to attend a Head Start school.
-Each participant can attend a Head Start school ($h$), other schools ($c$), or receive home care ($n$).
-We let $W\in \{0,1\}$ denote whether an offer is made, $D(w)\in \{h,c,n\}$ denote potential treatment status, and $Y(d)$ denote test scores given treatment status $d\in \{h,c,n\}$.
-Under the assumption that a Head Start offer increases the utility of attending a Head Start school but leaves the utility of other programs unchanged, \cite{kline2016evaluating} partition participants into five groups that are determined by the values of $(D(0),D(1))$.
-We denote group membership by

-where, e.g., $C = nh$ corresponds to $(D(0),D(1)) = (n,h)$.
-Employing this structure, \cite{kline2016evaluating} show the local average treatment effect (LATE) identified by HSIS suffices for estimating the benefit cost ratio of a Head Start expansion.
-The impact of alternative policies, however, depends on partially identified parameters such as

-To estimate such partially identified parameters, \cite{kline2016evaluating} rely on a parametric selection model that delivers identification.
-In contrast, the results in this paper enable us to construct confidence regions for parameters such as $\text{LATE}_{nh}$ within the nonparametric framework of \cite{imbens1994identification}.
-To this end note that, for any function $m$, the arguments in \cite{imbens1997estimating} imply